 Our brand tag costs are amongst the lowest in the industry.
 When printing on t-shirts, tank tops, and long sleeves, we only charge $0.90/garment both to remove the existing tag and print your custom tag.
 We require a minimum of 6 pieces per tag, i.e. 6 pieces per size, per fabric content, per ink color.
 Less than 6 pieces per tag requires a $5/tag setup fee + $2/tag for printing.
-Ink color change fees are standard $10/color.
+We charge the standard $10/color for ink color change fees.

 We recommend keeping your tags within a 3” x 3” square, with a max image size of 4” wide x 4” tall.
 We can print larger on the inside of your t-shirts, but anything larger than 4×4” is no longer considered a tag print.
-At that size, clients will be charged for a separate print location.
+At that size, we will have to charge you for a separate print location.

 You can print a different ink color if you prefer, but we can’t guarantee the color contrast will be effective or if your custom color might show through the back of your shirts.
-Custom ink colors have an additional cost of $15/color.
-However, there is no additional cost for printing one of our house ink colors.
-Multi-color brand tags are priced as an additional print location and require a minimum of 24 qty per tag print.
+For custom ink colors, we charge an additional $15/color.
+However, you can avoid this additional cost by selecting one of our house ink colors.
+We price multi-color brand tags as an additional print location and require a minimum of 24 qty per tag print.

 Please keep in mind we need to create 1 tag screen for each tag in your order, that include every variable.
-For example every shirt size multiplied by each fabric content and each country of origin.
-Rather than sending us a dozen files, we prefer having your designer put each tag on a different artboard in one Illustrator file.
+For example, every shirt size, multiplied by each fabric content and each country of origin.
+Rather than sending a dozen files, we prefer your designer put each tag on a different artboard in one Illustrator file.

 When designing tags, please keep in mind that bolder graphics and fonts usually work better since the final print size is fairly small.
-Every font is different so there’s no magic font size number, but we suggest keeping all image areas to at least .5 point line in Adobe Illustrator and if you can keep your text sizes to 8 point or higher it will be readable and should make for a good print.
+Every font is different so there’s no magic font size, but we suggest keeping all image areas to at least .5 point line in Adobe Illustrator.
+Additionally, if you keep your font sizes to 8pt or higher, they should be legible and make for a good print.

-2. Including the fabric content or country of origin is common only when you have something to be proud of, such as Made in the USA or 100% organic cotton.
+2. Companies commonly include fabric content or country of origin when they have something to be proud of, such as Made in the USA or 100% organic cotton.
 If your shirts are made in Honduras or Nicaragua it’s probably not adding any value to your brand by including the country of origin on your tag.
 We suggest leaving it off or just labeling it as “Imported.”

-3. Including care instructions is also pretty uncommon for most of our clients.
-The general consensus amongst our clients is that most t-shirts and related apparel styles are pretty straight-forward.
+3. Most of our clients also include care instructions.
+The general consensus is that most t-shirts and related apparel styles are pretty straight-forward.
 As adults, we should all know how to wash the basics.
 Seriously, who reads the label on a t-shirt for washing instructions?
 It’s totally up to you, though.
-Include washing and care instructions if you want, just know that will make your tags more cluttered.
+Include washing and care instructions if you want.
+Just know that it will make your tags more cluttered.

 If your shirts have tear-away tags, then you’re super cool in our book.
 While we don’t charge any differently, tear-away tags are designed to be removed, thus they’re easier and will look much better in the end.
-Sewn-in tags are not designed to be removed, but we have a pretty good system in place that minimizes the tag remnants.
+Sewn-in tags are not as simple, but we have a pretty good system in place that minimizes the tag remnants.
 Regardless of the type of tag, tag remnants are possible and part of the nuance of custom brand tags.

-Standard brand tag print location is about 1/2” below the collar seam.
-Other print locations are possible, but will be priced as unconventional print locations, not as brand tags.
+We consider standard brand tag print location to be about 1/2” below the collar seam.
+You can request we print in another location, but that print will be priced as an unconventional print location, not as a brand tag.

-Printing directly on the inside of sweatshirt fabric (aka fleece) isn’t suggested and we don’t offer it.
+We don’t suggest printing directly on the inside of sweatshirt fabric (aka fleece) and we don’t offer it.
 The chunky texture of interior sweatshirt fabric doesn’t make for a quality, flat printing surface and we don’t offer printing services that will provide poor results.
 Rest assured, we have a solution!